Tech giant Apple has introduced a fifth ‘American’ voice for its Siri voice assistant in the latest beta of iOS 15.4.

 “Millions of people around the world rely on Siri every day to help get things done, so we work to make the experience feel as personalized as possible,” it added.

 Other new features included in iOS 15.4’s latest beta include a new anti-stalking privacy notice when setting up AirTags.
-An official release date for the software is yet to be announced, but it’s expected to be made widely available next month, the report said.
+The report said that an official release date for the software is yet to be announced, but it’s expected to be made widely available next month.